Travel details

 16th-century Grand Mosque

-Medane Alem Church: Includes a gallery displaying traditional religious artworks.
+Medane Alem Church: includes a gallery displaying traditional religious artworks.

 Abu Said Shrine